ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 ## Reading Group | **High-Impact Social Innovation: Charity Entrepreneurship & Effective Altruism**

-This reading group explores the intersection of charity entrepreneurship, social innovation, and Effective Altruism (EA)—examining how evidence-based strategies can create and scale high-impact organizations.
+This reading group explores the intersection of charity entrepreneurship, social innovation, and Effective Altruism—examining how evidence-based strategies can create and scale high-impact organizations.
 Participants will engage with key ideas, frameworks, and case studies to understand how to apply rigorous reasoning to solving global problems.

 ##### **Session 1: Introduction to Effective Altruism & Social Innovation**